redhat-na-ssa/golden-path-project-setup/docs/05-install-mlflow-plugin.md

 To install the mlflow plugin, you need to identify the project janus-idp-gitops in gitlab.

-The following changes needs to updated on this gitrepo.
+The following files changes must be made in this gitrepo.

 1) Replace the file `dynamic-plugins-npmrc.yaml` under `gitops/janus-idp-gitops/-/blob/main/charts/backstage/templates/dynamic-plugins-npmrc.yaml` with `TAPDemoChanges/dynamic-plugins-npmrc.yaml`